 Other expense is primarily related to foreign currency exchange gains and losses.

-Interest expense is related to an ongoing Revolving Line Facility Fee as required by the Loan and Security Agreement signed with Silicon Valley Bank in 2012 and discussed in Note 11 to the Company's audited financial statements contained in the 2015 Annual Report on Form 10-K.
+Interest expense is related to:

+- 1. an ongoing Revolving Line Facility Fee as required by the Loan and Security Agreement signed with Silicon Valley Bank in 2012 and discussed in Note 11 to the Company's audited financial statements contained in the 2015 Annual Report on Form 10-K; - 2. the restructuring lease liability discussed in Note 6 of these condensed consolidated financial statements; and - 3. the amortization of debt discounts discussed in Note 7 of these condensed consolidated financial statements.